arduino/docs-content/content/arduino-cloud/00.guides/01.overview/overview.md

 Compatibility with the Arduino Cloud is divided into two categories:
 - **Cloud Editor Support** - you can program **any** official Arduino board in the cloud editor.
 The editor also supports a large amount of third party boards.
-- **IoT Cloud Support** - board with a radio module (e.g. Wi-Fi®) are supported.
+- **IoT Support** - board with a radio module (e.g. Wi-Fi®) are supported.
 ESP32 based boards are also supported.

 For more information and list of supported boards, see the links below:
 - [Wi-Fi®](/arduino-cloud/hardware/wifi)